-Top legal experts in China answer a series of essential questions to provide key information about patent prosecution and litigation in the country for 2016
+Top legal experts in China provide an exclusive insight into the country’s patent prosecution and litigation strategy for 2017

 What are the criteria for patentability in your jurisdiction?

-In China, there are three kinds of patent: invention, utility model and design.
+In China, there are three types of patent: invention, utility model and design.
 Only invention patents are subject to substantive examination.

 All patent applications must first pass the patent eligibility bar:

 - An invention patent application must be directed to a new product or process of a technical nature.

 - A utility model application must be limited to a product’s shape or structure (or a combination thereof).
 Protection for a process or unknown type of material should be sought under an invention patent, rather than a utility model.